ejw-data/ml-myopia/README.md

 *  Oversampling techniques seem to have a greater influence than using the RandomForest balancing feature.
 By applying SMOTE or ADASYN and then setting the algorithm to further balance the target if any imbalance exists might better fine tune the model.

 __Classifier Threshold Effect on Precision and Recall__
 *  For parametric algorithms, adjusting a binary classifiers threshold can have significant effects since it changes the precision and recall balance.
 This can be a significant change but needs to be done sensibly and with the context of the problem and goal in mind.
 I tested this idea with an SVC algorithm.
 This could be a practical step in the model selection step but I would need more data to evaluate its broader reliability (with untrained data).
-I should do this test with random forest classifier (even though it is not parametric) so I can compare to other tests I have done; the effect of thresholds should still exist but I need to think about this.
+I should do this test with random forest classifier (even though it is not parametric) so I can compare to other tests I have done; the effect of thresholds should still exist but I need to think about what this means with models that are not parametric.

 __Imbalance Effects on Tree Models__
 *  Often tree based models like RandomForests can have siginficant differences compared to the other models.
 After looking at four different algorithms with and without SMOTE balancing, I found that BalancedRandomForest to provide good results except for precision.
 I question how it's undersampling is effecting the model but there is not an immediate method that exists to access the data it uses after undersampling - I will need to delve into the source code.
 This algorithm might be favoring recall intentionally over precision.
 The key take-away of this analysis is that trees are sensitive to imbalances and balancing and bagging greatly increase the models predictive abilities.
 I would say that I also like RandomForest with SMOTE balancing as a model.

 <br>

 ### Classification

-> Note:  The original repo contained just a couple models but I started exploring the entire modeling process at a later time and expanded the repo into a multi-part analysis.
-I am currently updating the orignal models to utilize some of the information found during the EDA and Balancing experiment.

 > For more information about the models, see my [notes](./classification/models.md) or read the notes and summaries from the [notebooks](./classification/)